Current COVID-19 guidance

 Contact the call center at 206‑477‑3977 with medical questions related to COVID-19.
-The call center is available daily from 8 a.m. to 7 p.m. and isolation and quarantine requests can be made from 8 a.m. to 5:30 p.m.
+The call center is available daily from 8 a.m. to 5 p.m. and isolation and quarantine requests can be made during that time.

 If you need language interpretation or online help, contact the call center and say your preferred language when connected.
 If you have a disability and need accommodation, contact the call center or email email@example.com.

 Non-medical questions about COVID-19, including compliance and business-related issues?

 Contact King County COVID-19 Business and Community Information by submitting a written inquiry or report online.